Mitigating Suboptimality of Deterministic Policy Gradients in Complex Q-functions: Introduction

 \section{Introduction}

 In sequential decision-making, the goal is to build an optimal agent that maximizes the expected cumulative returns~\citep{sondik1971optimal, littman1996algorithms}.
-Value-based reinforcement learning (RL) approaches learn each action's expected returns with a Q-function and maximize it~\citep{sutton1998reinforcement}.
-However, in continuous action spaces, evaluating the Q-value of every possible action is impractical.
-This necessitates an actor to globally maximize the Q-function and efficiently navigate the vast action space~\citep{grondman2012survey}.
-Yet, this is particularly challenging in tasks such as restricted locomotion, with a \emph{non-convex} Q-function landscape with many local optima (\myfig{fig:problem}).
+Value-based reinforcement learning (RL) approaches estimate the future returns of an action with a Q value, then select actions that maximize this Q value~\citep{sutton1998reinforcement}.
+In continuous action spaces, directly enumerating all actions is impractical, so an actor is introduced to learn which actions yield the maximum Q-value~\citep{grondman2012survey}.
+We show that common continuous control benchmarks~\citep{lillicrap2015continuous} exhibit easily optimized Q functions, which obscures a key challenge in current RL algorithms.
+Specifically, when the Q-function is \emph{non-convex}, such as locomotion with restricted mobility in \myfig{fig:problem}, a learning actor can produce suboptimal behavior by converging at one of the local optima.

-Can we build an actor architecture to find closer to optimal actions in such complex Q-landscapes?
+Can we build an actor architecture to find better optimal actions in such complex Q-landscapes?
 Prior methods perform a search over the action space with evolutionary algorithms like CEM~\citep{de2005tutorial, kalashnikov2018scalable, shao2022grac}, but this requires numerous costly re-evaluations of the Q-function.
-To avoid this, deterministic policy gradient (DPG) algorithms~\citep{silver2014deterministic}, such as DDPG~\citep{lillicrap2015continuous} and TD3~\citep{fujimoto2018addressing} train a parameterized actor to output actions with the objective of maximizing the Q-function \emph{locally}.
+To avoid this, deterministic policy gradient (DPG) algorithms~\citep{silver2014deterministic}, such as DDPG~\citep{lillicrap2015continuous}, TD3~\citep{fujimoto2018addressing}, and REDQ~\citep{ chen2020randomized} train a parameterized actor to output actions with the objective of maximizing the Q-function locally.

 A significant challenge arises in environments where the Q-function has many local optima, as shown in \myfig{fig:problem}.
 An actor trained via gradient ascent may converge to a local optimum with a much lower Q-value than the global maximum.
 This leads to \emph{suboptimal} decisions during deployment and \emph{sample-inefficient} training, as the agent fails to explore high-reward trajectories~\citep{kakade2003sample}.